ellen-grant/data-collection-challenge/README.md

 - Automated Scheduling: Set up the scraping process to run at regular intervals to collect more recent data.

 ## Refernces
-The Mars News website is operated by edX Boot Camps LLC for educational purposes only.
-The news article titles, summaries, dates, and images were scraped from NASA's Mars News website in November 2022.
-Images are used according to the JPL Image Use Policy, courtesy NASA/JPL-Caltech.
+The Mars News website (https://static.bc-edx.com/data/web/mars_news/index.html) is operated by edX Boot Camps LLC for educational purposes only.
+The news article titles, summaries, dates, and images were scraped from NASA's Mars News website (https://mars.nasa.gov/) in November 2022.
+Images are used according to the JPL Image Use Policy (https://www.jpl.nasa.gov/jpl-image-use-policy), courtesy NASA/JPL-Caltech.